 Even in the shower you'll be able to tell that your skin is softer and smoother.
 After drying off, put on your favorite body cream or oil.
 You can even make your own natural body oil with holiday scents like cinammon, clove and vanilla.

-It is hard to replicate the results of a professional body scrub at home because a spa therapist takes 25 minutes on the whole body and better technique.
+But remember, this doesn't take the place of a professional body scrub.
+A spa therapist takes 25 minutes on the whole body and has better technique–that's why you feel smoother when they do it.